Endocrinology

 1. Osmotic Shift: Rapid drop in plasma osmolality causes water to rush into hypertonic brain cells.

-2. Idiogenic Osmoles: Brain cells accumulate organic osmoles (taurine, glutamate) to protect against shrinkage.
-These take days to clear.
-If fluids given fast, these osmoles pull water in.
+2. Idiogenic Osmoles: Brain cells accumulate organic osmoles (taurine, glutamate, myoinositol) over days to protect against shrinkage during hyperosmolar state.
+These take 24-48 hours to clear.
+If fluids given too rapidly, these osmoles create an osmotic gradient pulling water into brain cells.
+[27]

-• Signs: Headache, Bradycardia, Hypertension (Cushing's triad), Declining GCS, Seizures, Papilloedema.
+• Signs: Headache, Bradycardia, Hypertension (Cushing's triad), Declining GCS, Seizures, Papilloedema, Cranial nerve palsies.

 • Management: